puppeteer/puppeteer/docs/api/puppeteer.page.md

 </td><td>

-Navigates the page to the given `url`.
+Navigates the frame or page to the given `url`.

 **Remarks:**